-This course serves as an overview of education in the United States viewed in terms of history, philosophy, finance, and governance.
-It encourages critical thought regarding the role of education in our multicultural society, the role of the teacher, and educational practices in schools.
+An overview of education in the United States viewed in terms of history, philosophy, finance and governance.
+Encourages critical thought regarding the role of education in our ever-changing diverse society, the role of the teacher, and educational practices in schools.
 The course is designed to help students explore education as a prospective career.